 Anonymous has no central leadership.
 In fact, there is no hierarchy in the group.
 Wikipedia describes Anonymous as “an Internet gathering” with “a very loose and decentralized command structure that operates on ideas rather than directives”.

-Be it net neutrality, pedophilia, Ferguson killings, whaling, big game hunting, or terrorist attacks, Anonymous has been at the forefront of organizing online movements.
+Be it net neutrality, pedophilia, Ferguson killings, whaling, big game hunting, terrorist attacks, Russian aggression over Ukraine, or OpIran Anonymous has been at the forefront of organizing online movements.

-Right now it is fighting the unlawful and inhuman killing of George Floyd.
+Previously it has fought the unlawful and inhuman killing of George Floyd.
 Running several online operations against Minneapolis Police and Trump Government.

 We are one of many Anonymous accounts, we believe in decentralized activism – meaning "there is no leader."